sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Nesting gallery sections
 ========================

-``nested_sections`` lets you control how ``toctree`` sections are generated in your gallery ``index.rst`` files when your gallery has sub-sections (aka sub-galleries).
+``nested_sections`` lets you control how gallery ``index.rst`` files are generated when your gallery has sub-sections (aka sub-galleries).
 This can be useful for controlling sidebar appearance.
+The most suitable ``nested_sections`` setting generally depends on the theme of your documentation.

-With default ``nested_sections=True``, Sphinx-Gallery will use the ``GALLERY_HEADER.[ext]`` (or ``README.[ext]`` for backward-compatibility) files for the root gallery and each sub-section to build a index files for the root gallery and each sub-section.
+With default ``nested_sections=True``, Sphinx-Gallery will use the ``GALLERY_HEADER.[ext]`` (or ``README.[ext]`` for backward-compatibility) files for the root gallery and each sub-section to build separate index files for the root gallery and each sub-section.
-Sub-section index files will contain the sub-section's header (from the ``GALLERY_HEADER.[ext]`` file) and a toctree linking to each gallery item which belongs to this subsection.
+Sub-section index files will contain the sub-section's header (from the ``GALLERY_HEADER.[ext]`` file) and a toctree linking to each gallery example in the subsection.
 The root gallery's main ``index.rst`` file will contain, in sequence:

 * root gallery header followed by gallery thumbnails,
-* a toctree linking to each gallery item in the root gallery,
+* a toctree linking to each gallery example in the root gallery,
 * sub-section header followed by sub-section thumbnails, for all subsections,
-* a second toctree, at the end of the file, linking to each sub-section's index file.
+* a second toctree, at the end of the file, linking to all sub-section index files.

-With this behaviour the generated file structure and toctrees mimic that of the root gallery folder.
-This is useful for generating sidebars with nested sections representing the gallery's file structure.
+With this behaviour, the generated file structure and toctrees mimic that of the root gallery folder.
+For some themes, this may be needed for generating sidebars with nested sections.

 .. note::

     When ``nested_sections=True`` and there are gallery examples in the gallery's root folder, the root gallery ``index.rst`` file will contain two toctrees.
     This may cause undesirable duplication in the sidebar.
-    Try moving the root gallery examples to their own sub-folder to prevent this, as this will result in only a single toctree in the root gallery ``index.rst``.
+    Try moving all root gallery examples to their own sub-folder to prevent this, as this will result in a single toctree in the root gallery ``index.rst``.

-If ``nested_sections=False``, Sphinx-Gallery will behave as it used to previous to version 0.10.2.
+If ``nested_sections=False``, Sphinx-Gallery will behave as it used to prior to version 0.10.2.
 Specifically, it will generate a single index file for the whole gallery.
-This index file will contain headers for the root gallery and each sub-section, with each header followed by a toctree that links to every example in the root/sub-section.
+This index file will contain headers for the root gallery and each sub-section, with each header followed by a toctree that links to every example in the root gallery/sub-section.
-In particular, sidebars generated using these toctrees might list all gallery items with a flat structure and not reflect the nested folder structure of sub-galleries.
+For some themes, sidebars generated using these toctrees would list all gallery items with a flat structure and not reflect the nested folder structure of sub-galleries.

 .. _manual_passthrough: